cjrhone/web-dev-rush/README.md

 ## Description

-_A game that challenges players to code a website as quickly and as accurately as possible.
+_A typing game/ educational tool that challenges players to code a website as quickly and as accurately as possible.
+3 bugs ( mistypes ) and its Game Over!
 This game was created at Epicodus coding bootcamp as a week 5 team project_

 ## Setup/Installation Requirements